ocular-d/openapi-guide/docs/governance/principles.md

 From a user perspective, maintaining consistency among use, models or endpoint and parameter naming makes your APIs easier to understand, especially when you’re dealing with a highly complex internal backend and logic.
-Once a user has integrated one of your APIs, it becomes easy to understand and integrate others.
+Once a user has integrated one of your APIs, it becomes easier to understand and integrate others.

 ## Have one set of enterprise-wide API governance rules